BCCOHP is governed by a 10-member board made up of five oral health professional members and five public members.

 Position: Public Member

-Position: Registrant board member (Dentist)
+Position: Oral health professional member (Dentist)